Joan Kroc

-Joan Beverly Kroc (née Mansfield, previously Smith; August 27, 1928 – October 12, 2003), also known as Joni, was an American philanthropist and third wife of McDonald's CEO Ray Kroc.
+Joan Beverly Kroc (née Mansfield, previously Smith; August 27, 1928 – October 12, 2003), also known as Joni, was an American philanthropist and the third wife of McDonald's CEO Ray Kroc.

 Early life

 Joan Beverly Mansfield was born on August 27, 1928, in West St. Paul, Minnesota.
 Her father, Charles Smart Mansfield, was a store keeper and later a railroad telegraph operator and salesman.

 Marriage and family

 In 1945, Mansfield married Rawland F. "Rollie" Smith, a Navy veteran who would become a McDonald's franchisee, eventually owning three stores in Rapid City, South Dakota.
 The couple's only child, a daughter named Linda, was born the following year.

-Mansfield met McDonald's Corp. founder Ray Kroc, who was 26 years senior to her, while playing the organ at the Criterion Restaurant in St. Paul, Minnesota in 1957.
+Mansfield met McDonald's Corp. founder Ray Kroc, who was 26 years her senior, while playing the organ at the Criterion Restaurant in St. Paul, Minnesota in 1957.
 Ray said in his autobiography that he "was stunned by her blonde beauty".
 They were both married at the time.
 They met again at a McDonald's conference in 1969 and, within six months, they divorced their spouses and married each other.
 Following Kroc's death in 1984, she inherited his fortune.